 - 8.2.1 The Petitioner has submitted that it is eligible for carrying cost on the underrecovered amount upon final truing up; as such amounts are in the nature of deferred payments.
-To support its contention it has quoted the reference of the Hon'ble APTEL Judgment dated 28th August, 2009 in Appeal No. 117 of 2008. - 8.2.2 The Petitioner has computed the carrying cost on the yearly under-recovered amounts based on the applicable SBI PLR rate considered in relevant Tariff Orders of the Commission. - 8.2.3 The Petitioner submitted that considering the fact that under the normal tariff determination exercise for the nth year, the Commission carries out the final truing up requirement for (n-2)th year and allows the impact of the same in the tariff for the nth year, it has adopted the same philosophy while computing the carrying cost.
+To support its contention it has quoted the Hon'ble APTEL Judgment dated 28th August, 2009 in Appeal No. 117 of 2008. - 8.2.2 The Petitioner has computed the carrying cost on the yearly under-recovered amounts based on the applicable SBI PLR rate considered in relevant Tariff Orders of the Commission.

-- 8.2.4 Accordingly, the Petitioner has sought a carrying cost of Rs.
-1453.04 Crore for FY 2008-09 to FY 2010-11.
-For FY 2011-12 the Petitioner has requested the Commission to allow the carrying cost, however the claimed amount has not been submitted. - 8.2.5 The Commission in its Order dated 21st May, 2013 in Petition No. 809 of 2012 in the matter of Truing up for FY 2000-01 to FY 2007-09 has specified as below:
+- 8.2.3 The Petitioner submitted that considering the fact that under the normal tariff determination exercise for the nth year, the Commission carries out the final truing up requirement for (n-2)th year and allows the impact of the same in the tariff for the nth year, it has adopted the same philosophy while computing the carrying cost. - 8.2.4 Accordingly, the Petitioner has sought a carrying cost of Rs.
+1045.26 Crore for FY 2008-09 to FY 2010-11.
+For FY 2011-12, the Petitioner has requested the Commission to allow the carrying cost, however the amount claimed has not been submitted. - 8.2.5 The Commission, in its Order dated 21st May, 2013 in Petition No. 809 of 2012 in the matter of Truing-up for FY 2000-01 to FY 2007-08, has ruled as under: